ecstatic-nobel/Analyst-Arsenal/README.md

   - **Session**: checking the site for data included in `external.yaml`
   - **Suspicious**: a domain was found with a score above 90
   - **Triggered**: a domain was found with the minimum score specified
+- Check the `queue_file.txt` file to get a better understanding of how large the queue is.
+If it's too large, either increase the threads, raise the score, or decrease the level.
 - If the keywords in `config.yaml` have been modified and `--dns-twist` is going to be used, regenerate `dns_twisted.yaml` by running the following command:
     ```bash
     bash dnstwist.sh PATH_TO_DNSTWIST_SCRIPT
     ```
 - Using the `--dns-twist` flag will default to a minimum of 20 threads
+- Downloads via Tor happen over **127.0.0.1:9050**
+- These scripts **will not** check Torsocks settings

 Please fork, create merge requests, and help make this better.